 Check each of your pulleys to make sure they rotate smoothly and without restriction.
 Do this by slowly turning each pulley by hand.
 You will need to replace your pulley when you feel a restriction or hear a noise coming from your bearing.

-Bad Bearing in the Spindle Housings on a Gravely Mower
+Bad Bearing in the Spindle Housings

 Much like a bad bearing in a pulley can cause your pulley to not sit flat, a bad bearing in your spindle housing can allow vertical movement in a blade that can cause the deck to vibrate.

 This vibration can cause your belt to come off your Gravely lawn mower.